-If you don’t want to drive to Ocean City but you want to plan a beach day for your family, these are our picks for the 8 best Chesapeake Beaches in Maryland! (updated for 2021!)
+If you don’t want to drive to Ocean City but you want to plan a beach day for your family, these are our picks for the Best Chesapeake Beaches in Maryland! (updated for 2023 and expanded!)

 As the days get warmer and the air gets thick with humidity, many families long to find a great beach to spend the day at.
 Relaxing in the sun, building sand castles, collecting natures finest treasures, and body surfing in the cool water.
 This is what a great summer day is made of.

 A trip to the Eastern Shore would be fantastic, but you don’t have the time (or money) for a week or even a long weekend at Ocean City.
 You could get up before the sun and make it to the boardwalk before the hordes descend upon the Atlantic Ocean and claim their spots on the crowded beach.
 But that sounds exhausting.
 Ha.

 The good news is that there are quite a few super fun beaches much closer to the DC-Baltimore area.
 The Chesapeake Bay stretches from close to Delaware up North to Point Lookout down South.

 These are our top picks for a Chesapeake Bay beach trip your family will love!
 These are the best Chesapeake beaches in Maryland!